billimarie/prosecutor-database/README.md

 Python -m SimpleHTTPServer
 ```

-Make changes to the code.
+## 4. Make changes to the code

-### 4-1.
-If you DON'T make changes to the individual prosecutor profiles, skip to step 5

-### 4-2.
-If you DO make changes to the individual prosecutor profiles, finalize the process with Gulp
+### 4.1 Updating individual prosecutor profiles

-HINT: To update individual prosecutor pages, edit the related .handlebars template and .json files.
-For example: to add new information to an individual Attorney General profile, edit `templates/attorney-general-profile.handlebars` and `public/attorney-general/_attorney-general-config.json`.
+To update and/or add new information to individual prosecutor pages, edit the related `.handlebars` template and `.json` file.

-When you're finished, run Gulp.
+For example: edit `templates/attorney-general-profile.handlebars` and `public/attorney-general/_attorney-general-config.json` if you want to change the office hours of an Attorney General.

+### 4.2 Run Gulp

+Build out the website with Gulp.
 Make sure you're in the root, where the `gulpfile.js` is located.

 ```
 gulp handlebars
 ```

-### 5. Finished?
+## 5. Finished?
 Just commit and push

 ```
 git add .